newblues/myposts-app/README.md

 **Bonus points**

 - Dockerize it
-- Deploy it to Kubesail
+- Deploy it to Kubesail or another Kubernetes platform